BLCM/bl3mods/Apocalyptech/enemy_spawn_changes/README.md

 - **Guaranteed Rare Spawns** - Guarantees that all rare spawns will spawn at 100%.
 - **Infighting** - Enemies will attack each other.
 - **Sizemod** - A collection of mods to make enemies and NPCs bigger, or smaller.
+- **Unlocked Vermivorous** - Allows Vermivorous to spawn during the Hemovorous fight regardless of Mayhem level.

 Licenses
 ========